 People occasionally compliment me on my eyes.
 They change (apparent) color depending on my shirt.

 Authors: George R.R.
-Martin, Brandon Sanderson, Brent Weeks, David Eddings, Isaac Asimov, Tolkien, Robin Hobb, Robert Jordan, Piers Anthony, Terry Pratchett, Lois McMaster Bujold.
+Martin, Brandon Sanderson, Brent Weeks, Scott Lynch, David Eddings, Isaac Asimov, Tolkien, Robin Hobb, Robert Jordan, Piers Anthony, Terry Pratchett, Lois McMaster Bujold.

 Movies: Lord of the Rings, Anything Marvel, Monty Python and the Holy Grail, Princess Bride.